kkshah96/Python_Tutoring_0/Lesson_01/readme.md

-Technologies to look into:
+## Lesson Notes

+* PyCharm is an IDE (integrated development environment) that enables us to both write and execute code
-* Jupyer Notebooks (alternative IDE with additional capabilities)
+* Jupyer Notebooks (alternative IDE with additional capabilities) is something you can optionally look into

 Potential future projects: